vmware-tanzu/tanzu-framework/docs/dev/troubleshooting.md

 When running commands or developing locally, sometimes things may go awry and you may need more information on the status of the cluster.

-The following tips may be useful when troubleshooting aspects of Core.
+The following tips may be useful when troubleshooting aspects of Tanzu Framework.

 ### Verbose Output